trailofbits/manticore/docs/verifier.rst

 User accounts
 =============
 You can specify what are the accounts used in the exploration.
-Normaly you do not want the owner or deployer of the contract to send the symbolic transaction and to use a separate unused account to actually check the property methods.
+Normally you do not want the owner or deployer of the contract to send the symbolic transaction and to use a separate unused account to actually check the property methods.
 There are 3 types of user accounts:

     - deployer:  The account used to create the target contract